PSA - British Library Lecture Series 2018

 THE VIDEO OF THE LECTURE IS AVAILABLE TO VIEW HERE.

-Previously, the PSA annually held both a public and an academic lecture to encourage and develop wider interest in the study of politics.
+Previously, the PSA annually held both public and academic lectures to encourage and develop wider interest in the study of politics:

 Annual Public Lecture 2017